 Customer Privacy Notice

-Haven Power Limited is primary designed to provide energy and related services to the business community.
-The collection of personal data is limited to personal information of individuals representing the commercial enterprise/business entity that will enable us to manage our commercial relationship with you, as explained further in this Privacy Notice (“Notice”).
+Opus Energy and Haven Power provide energy and related products and services to the business community.
+Our collection of personal data is therefore limited to the personal information of individuals representing our customers that will enable us to manage our commercial relationship with you, as explained further in this notice.
+You will have entered into a contract with either Haven Power or Opus Energy but within the Drax group of companies, each company is working together to align systems and processes to better serve you as a customer, which means you will be offered a more efficient and cost effective service.

 This notice only applies to our use of “personal data” about “data subjects” (as defined by data protection law and called personal information in this notice) which includes personal information relating to our prospective, current and past customers who are sole traders or non-limited partnerships, and contacts at corporate customers (“you” or “your”).
 This notice does not apply to information which you provide to us or which we collect about corporations (e.g. limited companies).

-Our Data Protection Practitioner is responsible for overseeing questions in relation to this notice and is contactable on email@example.com.
+Our Data Protection Practitioners are responsible for overseeing questions in relation to this notice and are contactable via Opus Energy or Haven Power respectively on firstname.lastname@example.org or email@example.com.
 You can also contact us using the details provided at the end of this notice in the “Contacting Us” section.

 LEGAL BASIS AND PURPOSE FOR PROCESSING